 Most travelers must quarantine for 14 days in an Alternative State Quarantine (ASQ) facility.

 If the Phuket reopening is successful, officials say they will open nine more popular tourist destinations on October 1: Bangkok, Chonburi, Chiang Mai, Petchaburi, Prachuap Kiri Khan, Phang Nga, Krabi, Surat Thani and Buriram.

 Picture-perfect islands.
 Golden beaches with swaying palms.
 Ornate temples and lush forests.
 Thailand has long been the go-to destination for those after a no-nonsense, easy-on-the-eye tropical break.

 Who can go

 Holders of US, Canada, UK and Australia passports are among those not required to obtain a visa when entering Thailand for tourism purposes and will be permitted to stay in Thailand for a period not exceeding 45 days on each visit.
 However, they are still required to obtain the Certificate of Entry and quarantine upon arrival.
 All travelers who have received a Certificate of Entry are required to download the ThailandPlus Application and register.
 Upon arrival in Thailand they will have to show a QR code that will be scanned by the Thai authorities upon arrival.
-On April 21, Thailand released an online step-by-step guide offering detailed information on entry procedures.
+Thailand has released an online step-by-step guide offering detailed information on entry procedures.